Lighthouse for the Blind-Saint Louis Acquires Assets of Badge Magic

 Publication Type: Announcement / Notification

-Topic: Disability Press Releases - Publications List
+Category Topic: Disability Press Releases - Academic Publications

-Page Content: Synopsis Introduction Main
+Page Content: Synopsis - Introduction - Main

+Synopsis: Lighthouse for the Blind-Saint Louis (LHB), a not-for-profit manufacturing and packaging organization, has acquired all assets of Badge Magic.
 Badge Magic is used by the Boy Scouts of America, Awana association of international evangelical Christian nonprofit organizations; and other major organizations in the U.S. and Canada as an approved alternative to sewing badges to uniforms.

 Introduction

-Effective September 21, 2018, Lighthouse for the Blind-Saint Louis (LHB), a not-for-profit manufacturing and packaging organization with a dedicated social service mission, acquired all assets of Badge MagicĀ®, a company based in Bellevue, Washington.
+Effective September 21, 2018, Lighthouse for the Blind-Saint Louis (LHB), a not-for-profit manufacturing and packaging organization with a dedicated social service mission, acquired all assets of Badge Magic®, a company based in Bellevue, Washington.

-Main Item
+Main Content

 Badge Magic is a developer and supplier of "peel & stick" fabric adhesives for securing badges and other fabrics to clothing and uniforms, eliminating the need for sewing or ironing-on the fabric additions.
 Badge Magic is used by the Boy Scouts of America, Awana association of international evangelical Christian nonprofit organizations; and other major organizations in the U.S. and Canada as an approved alternative to sewing badges to uniforms.